usaid-cs/yesterday-i-learned/linux.md

 1. This one weird trick speeds up your ubuntu 16.04 installation (and possibly any linux installation): [`echo "performance" | sudo tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor`](https://askubuntu.com/a/22950)
 1. Not only should you encrypt a PGP message using the recipient's public key (so only that guy can decrypt it), you should also *sign* the message using your secret key (so only you could have written it).
 1. Change your gpg/pgp password using [the `passwd` subcommand](https://www.cyberciti.biz/faq/linux-unix-gpg-change-passphrase-command/) after you enter the `edit-key` interface.
 Remember to `save`.
+1. Because [`find ... | xargs rm`](https://askubuntu.com/questions/666001/piping-find-name-to-xargs-results-in-filenames-with-spaces-not-being-passed-to) has many issues with spaces and quotes and special characters, you should do `find ... -delete` instead.
+1. You can [change your SSH password without changing the public key](https://serverfault.com/questions/50775/how-do-i-change-my-private-key-passphrase).
+[Changing the password merely changes the *symmetric* key used to decrypt the private key](https://www.symantec.com/connect/forums/does-changing-key-passphrase-invalidate-old-public-key), which is then used to do actual work.
+Type `ssh-keygen -o -p -f ~/.ssh/id_rsa` and change as prompted.

 ## Tmux